gmh5225/IL2CPP-GUI-BepInEx-IL2CPPBase/README.md

 # Bepinex-IL2CPPBase

-This cheat base was made by me and @Cystemzz while making a cheat for a game.
+This cheat base was made by me and [Cystemz](https://github.com/Cystemzz) while making a cheat for a game.
 I've since updated it a lot making the code cleaner and also added code to allowed menus to move when clicking them (painful).